Skip to content

 Usually referred to in medicine as MTSS (medial tibial stress syndrome) and describes a common overuse syndrome that frequently occurs in runners.
 It is a periostitis (periosteal irritation) caused by excessive tensile stress on the following muscles: tibialis posterior, flexor digitorum longus and soleus.
 Since overpronation is a risk factor and the posterior tibialis muscle plays a major role in both increased pronation and the development of “shin splint syndrome”, special attention must be paid to the position of the foot during treatment.
 The therapy is as follows: Training break, local cooling in the acute stage, tape bandages, physiotherapy, correct choice of sports shoes, stretching exercises

-All of these injuries can be treated with targeted training management, manual therapies such as osteopathy, massage, counseling The right choice of shoes and structured rehabilitation programs can be treated well.
-This means that nothing stands in the way of returning to your beloved sport, whether as a hobby or professional athlete!
+All of these injuries can be treated with targeted training management, manual therapies such as osteopathy, massage, counseling zur richtigen Schuhauswahl und strukturierte Rehabilitationsprogramme gut behandelt werden.
+So nothing stands in the way of getting back to your favorite sport, whether you’re a hobbyist or a professional athlete!

 Cookie Consent with Real Cookie Banner